 - Dolphins show several learned behaviors like:

-- When dolphins foraging in the sea grounds, they cover their snouts with sponges in order to protect their mouth from scratching.
+- When dolphins forage in the sea grounds, they cover their snouts with sponges to protect their mouth from scratching.

 - Communication through echolocation is also a learned behavior.
 They learn from others how to create and detect a series of voices.

-- Communication via posture is another learned behavior, in which they open their jaws, bumping head or slapping tail at the water surface.
+- Communication via posture is another learned behavior, in which they open their jaws, bumping heads, or slap tails at the water surface.

 - Chasing prey is also a learned behavior, in which they trap a large amount of fish in a small circular area (known as the baitball) and then turn into it and eat the trapped fish.

 - Playing games is also a learned behavior of dolphins, which they learn through watching others.
 They are observed of learning many tricks in captivity.